1 Nautical Mile To Kilometer

 • Aviation: Air navigation often uses nautical miles for distance calculations, particularly in international air traffic control.

-• Cartography: Many maps and charts, especially those focusing on global perspectives, utilize nautical miles for scale and distance measurements.
+• Cartography: Many maps and charts, especially those focusing on global perspectives, make use of nautical miles for scale and distance measurements.

 • Geospatial Data: GIS (Geographic Information Systems) and other geospatial technologies frequently employ nautical miles in their data representations and analyses.